raboley/the-heroes-journey/source/index.html.md

 After it has been done the first time the github action should be able to successfully publish your docs to your url.

-@todo #48:30mins Clean up the lucid chart section of the documentation

-# Diagrams embedded into Documentation using Lucidchart
+# LucidChart - Diagrams embedded into Documentation

+## Problem

-Problem: High leven design charts quickly become out of date if they are hard coded into documentation as an image.
+High leven design charts quickly become out of date if they are hard coded into documentation as an image.
 They are also much less valuable if they only exist as a url.

+## Solution

-Solution: Lucid chart allows you to embed charts as html objects, and slate allows you to publish raw html leading to documentation always being up to date with source design charts.
+Lucid chart allows you to embed charts as html objects, and slate allows you to publish raw html leading to documentation always being up to date with source design charts.

+## Example

-Example: Simply by going to lucid chart and creating a new document, then select embed and copy the embed url.
+Simply by going to lucid chart and creating a new document, then select embed and copy the embed url.

 > To make a gif like this you can screen cap your screen on mac using
 >